Erika Henningsen

 Erika Leigh Henningsen (born August 13, 1992) is an American actress and singer.
 She is best known for her work on Broadway and for originating the role of Cady Heron in the 2018 Tony-nominated musical Mean Girls, for which she received an Outer Critics Circle Award nomination.
-Since 2024, she has voiced Charlie Morningstar in the adult animated series Hazbin Hotel.
+Since 2024, she has voiced Charlie Morningstar in the adult animated musical series Hazbin Hotel.

 Early life and education

-Henningsen was born and raised in Moraga, California.
+Erika Leigh Henningsen was born on August 13, 1992, and raised in Moraga, California.
 She is the youngest of three daughters born to Phil and Marybeth Henningsen.

 Henningsen started in theatre after her parents recognized her passion for "talking and being in front of people" from a young age.
 At the age of seven, her interest in theatre was piqued after she read the Jack Prelutsky poem "The Turkey Shot out of the Oven" and hearing the audience's positive response to her performance.
 When she was 14 years old, Henningsen was cast in a local production of Grey Gardens and has stated in interviews that after performing in this production, she knew she wanted to pursue musical theatre as a career.

-Henningsen graduated from Campolindo High School in 2010 and then studied at the University of Michigan, earning a BFA in musical theatre in 2014.
+Henningsen graduated from Campolindo High School in 2010, where she sang in the school's choir program alongside music producer Rob Bisel and musical artist Sven Gamsky (Still Woozy).
+She then studied at the University of Michigan, earning a BFA in musical theatre in 2014.
 During her undergraduate years, she also studied at the Royal Academy of Dramatic Art in London through the NYU London program.
 Henningsen was selected as the winner of the 2014 Alan Eisenberg Award Scholarship, an award given to a University of Michigan graduating senior in recognition of "outstanding talent and career potential" in musical theatre.